 If your SCI was caused by medical malpractice, you have 2 years from the time the incident occurred to file a claim.
 For personal injury, the statute of limitations for a claim is four years.
 Visit our main spinal cord injury page which will help explain more about legal intervention in spinal cord injury cases.

-If you suffered injury to your spinal cord due to someone else's negligence, call us at our Miami based office and together we can determine if you have a case.
+If you suffered an injury to your spinal cord due to someone else's negligence, call us at our Miami based office and together we can determine if you have a case.